channelCS/Audio-Vision/README.md

 All kind of feedback (code style, bugs, comments etc.) is welcome.
 Please open an issue on this Reposistory.

+### Contribution Guidelines

+If you are familiar with basics of contributing to github reposistories, feel free to skip this section.
+For total beginners who landed up here before reading anything about this.
+Take a look at the [blog-post](https://channelcs.github.io/open-source-data-visualization.html) to get started.

 ### Team Roles

 Aditya Arora  : Code Environments, Structuring, Dynamic Description, logics, feature logistics.